 Education: BS, University of Mary, 1978; MS, Rush University, 1988; DNSC, Rush University, 1991

 A leader in advocacy of the nurse’s role in contemporary and future society, Dr. Rambur strives to support innovation and build committed communities of inquiry that transcend boundaries of disciplines, institutions, and nations.
-Her research examines moral distress; eustress and the virtuous organization; organizational culture and workforce; and moral development.
+Her research examines moral distress, eustress and the virtuous organization, organizational culture and workforce, and moral development.
 Her interests include movement meditation, Buddhism, healer self-development, and self-mastery.
-In addition, Dr. Rambur has served in numerous leadership positions, including service on the Board of Trustees of the Fletcher Allen Health Care (now the UVM Medical Center) and as dean of the College of Nursing and Health Sciences.
+In addition, Dr. Rambur has served in numerous leadership positions, including service on the Board of Trustees of the Fletcher Allen Health Care (now the UVM Medical Center) and as Dean of the target=”_blank”>College of Nursing and Health Sciences.
 In 2007-2008, she was selected nationally as one of 38 American Council on Education Fellows, a leadership development program preparing individuals for senior positions in university administration.

 Linda L. Roberts, MHS

 Education Instructor, Department of Medicine UVM College of Medicine

 Education: BS in Nursing, Wayne State University, 1984; MHS in Genetic Epidemiology, Johns Hopkins University Bloomberg School of Public Heath, 2002